pratyaksh52/sudoku-solver/README.md

 A python script that solves any given sudoku puzzle.

 ## Pre-requisites
-Python must be intalled on your machine.
+Python must be installed on your machine.

 ## Usage
 1. Type in a sudoku puzzle in [`input.txt`](./input.txt) with blank values as `0`.